Schecter Guitar Research: Shibuya Hisatake and reform, 1987-present

 In 1987, the Texas investors sold the company to Shibuya Hisatake, a Japanese entrepreneur who also owned the Musicians Institute in Hollywood and ESP Guitars (to this day, Schecter Guitar Research and ESP Guitars have remained separate entities).
 Shibuya moved the company back to California and returned Schecter to its custom shop roots, devoting all its efforts to manufacturing high-end, expensive custom instruments.

-Schecter guitars were once again only available from a few retailers, one of them being Sunset Custom Guitars in Hollywood, which Hisatake Shibuya also owned.
-Sunset Custom Guitars happened to be the place where Michael Ciravolo, the future president of Schecter Guitar Research, worked.
-During 1994/1995 Schecter managed to sign another famous endorsee, Swedish guitarist John Norum.
+Schecter guitars were once again only available from a few retailers, one of them being Sunset Custom Guitars in Hollywood, which Hisatake Shibuya also owned, and where Michael Ciravolo, the future president of Schecter Guitar Research, worked.
+During 1994/1995 Schecter managed to sign another famous endorsee, the Swedish guitarist John Norum.